ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Supernova and cluster samples

-We base our analysis on the second data release of the ZTF cosmology science working group catalog of SNe Ia, $\sim3000$ cosmology grade SNe~Ia \citep[ZTF-Cosmo-DR2 ; ][]{dr2overview}.
-The ZTF survey \citep{bel19a,bel19b,gra19} is acquiring $g$, $r$ and $i$-band 47 deg$^2$ images with a typical depths of 20.5 mag in $g$ and $r$ (20 in $i$) and a typical 2 days cadences (5 in $i$) since March 2018.
-The ZTF-Cosmo-DR2 sample contains all SNe~Ia spectroscopically classified up to December 2020.
-Most of the spectroscopic classification comes from low-resolution spectroscopy acquired with the SED machine \citep[SEDm,][]{bla18,rig19,kim22} dedicated to classify ZTF supernovae \citep{fre20,per20}.
-Redshifts come either from archival galaxy spectra (mostly from SDSS surveys, 50\%) or from SN features ($\sim50\%$) reaching a typical $10^{-4}$ and $10^{-3}$ precision, respectively, see \cite{dr2overview} for detail.
+We based our analysis on the second data release of the ZTF cosmology science working group catalog of SNe Ia, $\sim3000$ cosmology grade SNe~Ia \citep[ZTF-Cosmo-DR2 ; ][]{dr2overview}.
+The ZTF survey \citep{bel19a,bel19b,gra19} is acquiring $g$-, $r$-, and $i$-band 47 deg$^2$ images with a typical depth of 20.5 mag in $g$ and $r$ (20 in $i$) and typical two-day cadences (5 in $i$) since March 2018.
+The ZTF-Cosmo-DR2 sample contains all SNe~Ia that were spectroscopically classified up to December 2020.
+Most of the spectroscopic classification comes from low-resolution spectroscopy acquired with the spectral energy distribution machine \citep[SEDm,][]{bla18,rig19,kim22}, which is dedicated to classifying ZTF supernovae \citep{fre20,per20}.
+The redshifts come either from archival galaxy spectra, mostly from the Sloan Digital Sky Surveys (SDSS), 50\%, or from SN features ($\sim50\%$) and reach a typical $10^{-4}$ and $10^{-3}$ precision, respectively (see \cite{dr2overview} for details).

-Following the ZTF-Cosmo-DR2 recommendation, we use the SN~Ia “basic cuts” that ensure sufficient lightcurve sampling (7 detections, a color pre and post-max), a good estimation of the SALT2 lightcurve parameters ($x_1$, $c$, $t_0$).
-We discard peculiar SNe~Ia, thus only keep those sub-classified as “snia”, “snia-norm” or “snia-pec-91t”.
-We finally consider a slightly more relaxed volume limited cut of $z<0.07$, to gain in statistics in comparison to a recommended $z<0.06$ (+351 targets) while still being largely unaffected by selection effects affecting the SALT2 stretch, core of the current analysis \cite{gin23}.
-We only keep targets with a SALT2 fit-probability $>10^{-4}$ as suggested by \cite{dr2overview}.
-These cuts leave $1249$ targets.
-We show in Sect. \ref{sec:results}, that reducing the redshift cut to $z<0.06$ does not change our conclusions.
+Following the ZTF-Cosmo-DR2 recommendation \citep{dr2overview}, we used the SN~Ia basic cuts, which ensure sufficient light-curve sampling (seven detections, a color pre- and post-max) and a good estimation of the SALT2 light-curve parameters ($x_1$, $c$, $t_0$),{ that is, with errors on these parameters given by $\sigma_{x_1} < 1$, $\sigma_c < 0.1$, and $\sigma_{t_0} < 1$ day.
+Following the work realized by \cite{bur24} on the spectral diversity of ZTF-Cosmo-DR2 SNe Ia, we only kept the SNe Ia that were subclassified} as snia, snia-norm, or snia-pec-91t. {We finally considered a volume-limited cut of $z<0.07$ that is slightly more relaxed than the recommended redshift cut of $z<0.06$.
+This allowed us to increase our sample size (+351 targets), but did not significantly affect the SALT2 stretch distribution \citep{gin23}, which is the core of our analysis.} We only kept targets with a SALT2 fit-probability $>10^{-4}$ as suggested by \cite{dr2overview}.
+These cuts left $1249$ targets.
+We show in Sect. \ref{sec:results} that reducing the redshift cut to $z<0.06$ does not change our conclusions.

-\subsection{Galaxy Cluster catalogs}
+\subsection{Galaxy cluster catalogs}